hashbmo/bad-apple-rbx/README.md

 ### Notes

-- Python code serves video data by converting each frame into a lightly compressed 2D array, serially adding it to a larger array and then JSON encoding the entire thing
+- Python code serves video data by converting each frame into an RLE compressed serialized array and then subsequently adding the array to larger one to create the video.
-- As you might expect, this requires a large amount of ram, the magnitude of which only increases with video resolution
+- This is slightly more efficient than the way it was previously written, however there are still some optimisations that can be made (which I may implement in the future).
-- Although this can likely be heavily rectified by further compressing the data with an algorithm such as RLE (a route that I did ultimately explore on the server side), laziness won over and having a lag spike before the video starts rendering is preferrable to optimizing and debugging an RLE decoder in-game
+- As expected, this can use a decent amount of memory, the magnitude of which only increases with video resolution.
-- If you tamper with the code and make the resolution too large, it will likely crash roblox due to the way it loads the video data
+- You can play around with the files as you wish, however be warned that there's a good chance your game will crash if you set the request resolution too high.
-- Like my previous project, this only works locally but I'm considering making it web based
+- Have fun! :)